daveaglick/LINQPad.CodeAnalysis/README.md

 This can be useful when you want to isolate the syntax tree for a particular portion of your query.
 For example, you may put the bit that you care about in a seperate method and then set a declaration filter that only outputs the syntax tree for that method.

 All of the `DumpSyntaxTree()` methods accept an initial declaration filter.
 You can also specify one within the interface in the tool bar.

+## What's Next?

+To a large extent, that's up to you!
+If you have any ideas for helpful tools to make working with the .NET Compiler Platform from LINQPad easier, just let me know by opening a new issue.
+Some ideas I have:
+- Even more syntax tree functionality such as round-trip code review and graph visualization.
+- Some kind of support for writing and/or applying diagnostics and code fixes.
+- Support for the new .NET Compiler Platform scripting capabilities (such as outputting code that packages a LINQPad query as a script).